adrianskelton/happyhackathon/README.md

 ## Technologies Used

-I have used the following technologies to build my website.
+We have used the following technologies to build our website.

  1. **HTML** Used to structure my website
  2. **CSS** Used to style the content of my website to make it more appealing and user-friendly.